An introduction to the MUI ecosystem

 sxlets you avoid writing unnecessary styled-components code, and as such it can replace dozens of lines of code.
 Check out Why use MUI System? for an example.

 Ideal use cases

-- Quickly prototyping custom styles in Material UI, Joy UI, or MUI Base.
+- Quickly prototyping custom styles in Material UI, Joy UI, or Base UI.

 - Creating one-off custom components.

 MUI X is a collection of advanced UI components, including the Data Grid and the Date and Time Pickers.

 These components are significantly more complex than those found in the MUI Core libraries.
 They feature advanced functionality for data-rich applications and a wide range of other use cases.
 While X components natively integrate with MUI Core, they are kept separate so you can more easily implement custom design systems with them.